scikit-package/release-scripts/news/update-url.rst

 **Changed:**

-* Modifiy Billingegroup/release-scripts to scikit-package-scripts in URLs as the repository has been migrated.
+* Modify Billingegroup/release-scripts to scikit-package-scripts in URLs as the repository has been migrated.

 **Deprecated:**